Dutch suspect to be arraigned in slaying of US student

 - Delta says no more support kittens, puppies on flights

+She said her daughter was due back in the United States and had a gig booked with a local musician on Dec.
+22.

+Rotterdam police said in a statement that she died Wednesday after a stabbing incident in her home near the university.
+Police tried unsuccessfully to revive Papenheim after arriving at her home following reports of an argument.

 The 23-year-old suspect, whose name hasn’t been released, was arrested the same day at the railway station in the southern city of Eindhoven.
-Boers says he will be arraigned soon at a behind-closed-doors hearing before an investigating judge.
+Police spokeswoman Boers says he will be arraigned soon at a behind-closed-doors hearing before an investigating judge.

+Odegard told the Star Tribune that the suspect was her daughter’s flat mate and that he reportedly had been “getting more and more angry” in recent weeks.